Clyde Shields Distinguished Service Award

 PACCAR, a global leader in the production of high-quality premium trucks, made its first donation to Northwest Kidney Centers more than 50 years ago.
-In the last 15 years alone, the company’s gifts have exceeded $600,000, providing an emergency power generator, equipping a home dialysis training hub, renovating several buildings, installing an elevator, and purchasing dialysis chairs, special care beds and home hemodialysis machines for Northwest Kidney Centers.
-PACCAR’s half century of support for our mission has made a significant improvement in the lives of thousands of people with kidney disease in our community.
+The company’s gifts have provided an emergency power generator, equipped a home dialysis training hub, renovated several buildings, installed an elevator, and purchased dialysis chairs, special care beds and home hemodialysis machines for Northwest Kidney Centers.
+PACCAR’s support has significantly improved the lives of thousands of people with kidney disease.

 U.S. Rep. Jim McDermott

 U.S. Rep. Jim McDermott is a national leader in shaping kidney policy, a champion of home dialysis and an advocate for kidney patients.
 In 2002, he co-founded the bipartisan Congressional Kidney Caucus, and he continues to co-chair it.
 Elected to Congress in 1989, by 2015 he had become senior member of the House Ways and Means Committee and the House Budget Committee.
 His seniority enables him to play an influential role in a wide range of issues, including Medicare, which pays for 70 percent of dialysis treatments in the United States.